FuelLabs/fuel-specs/src/protocol/abi/json_abi_format.md

     - `"typeArguments"`: an array of the _type arguments_ used when applying the type of the output, if the type is generic, and `null` otherwise.
 Each _type argument_ is a _type application_ represented as a JSON object that contains the following properties:
       - `"type"`: the _type declaration_ ID of the type of the _type argument_.
       - `"typeArguments"`: an array of the _type arguments_ used when applying the type of the _type argument_, if the type is generic, and `null` otherwise.
 The format of the elements of this array recursively follows the rules described in this section.
-  - `"attributes"`: an optional array of _attributes_.
+  - `"attributes"`: an array of _attributes_.
 Each _attribute_ is represented as a JSON object that contains the following properties:
     - `"name"`: the name of the attribute (the only valid attribute names are `storage`, `payable`, `test`, `inline`, `doc`, `doc-comment`).